FEBRUARY-DECEMBER OR SEPTEMBER-JULY ・ 11 MONTHS・ HOST FAMILY ・ TEACH ENGLISH ・ PÁGINA EN ESPAÑOL

 Placements are all in the capital city of Quito at CEC or in the smaller city of Riobamba at ILE.
 During your service, you live with a host family and have access to electricity and running water.
 Quito and Riobamba are generally well-connected, with some families having their own internet or availability of internet cafes in close proximity.
 Quito is home to a well-developed, though hectic, transportation network that requires practice and a sense of adventure to get used to.
 Lunch is the largest meal, involving multiple courses.
 The first course of soup is typically followed by a main dish consisting of rice, meat or chicken, and beans or lentils.
 Potatoes are native to the Andes, and also featured prominently in the Ecuadorian diet.
 A wide variety of fresh tropical fruits and juices are also available throughout the year.

 The cost of the Ecuador Year program is $2,150.
 This includes visa, housing, monthly living stipend, supplemental overseas health and emergency evacuation insurance, orientation and additional training conferences, 24-hour in-country field director support, access to a remote teacher quality coordinator, alumni support and networking.
+After the February departure, the price for the program will be increasing to $2,950.

 Many volunteers are able to successfully fund raise all or a significant portion of their volunteer commitment.
 Please refer to our fundraising page fundraising page for more information about fundraising possibilities.